Find out how an experienced Criminal Defense Attorney

 The anxiety you feel after your arrest and before sentencing has built up in your mind, making the situation seem much worse than it probably is.
 Signing a plea agreement prematurely can negatively affect your future in many ways.

 You can relieve some of that worry and fear by contacting a Sacramento criminal defense lawyer at Crowell Law Offices.
-We can almost certainly get you a better deal than you could yourself, and we may even be able to get the charges dismissed entirely.
-Give us a call to discuss your options.
+Our legal representation can almost certainly get you a better deal than you could yourself, and we may even be able to get the charges dismissed entirely.
+Give us a call to discuss the options available to your criminal defense case.

 All states have sentencing guidelines for different types of crimes, and some states punish misdemeanor crimes based on class, such as a Class C misdemeanor.
 California law, however, punishes on a crime-by-crime basis.

-Many factors can affect your legal penalties, such as your criminal history, the circumstances surrounding the offense, whether the offense is deemed an infraction, a misdemeanor, or a felony, and, of course, how good your lawyer is.
+Many factors can affect your legal penalties, such as your criminal history, the circumstances surrounding the offense, whether the offense is deemed an infraction, a misdemeanor, or a felony, and, of course, how good your criminal defense attorney is.

 To give you an idea of the legal penalties you could be facing, here is a table of penalties for a few common misdemeanor offenses seen in Sacramento cases: